Karachay-Cherkessia: History

-After demonstrations in December 1991, the Supreme Soviet of Karachay-Cherkessia adopted an appeal for the recognition of the individual republics.
-Also in December 1991, the words "Autonomous Soviet Socialist" were dropped from the official name of Karachay-Cherkessia.

 In January 1992, Russian President Boris Yeltsin was prepared to accept the division of Karachay-Cherkessia and introduced draft laws to the Supreme Soviet of Russia for the reconstitution of the Karachai Autonomous Oblast and Cherkess Autonomous Oblast within the Russian Federation.
 A commission on formation of three autonomous regions – Karachai, Cherkess, and Batalpashinsk – was established in the Supreme Soviet.

-On March 28, 1992, a referendum was held in which, according to official results, the majority of the population of Karachay-Cherkessia voted against splitting the republic and, on December 9, 1992, the republic was recognized as the Karachay-Cherkess Republic.
+On 28 March 1992, a referendum was held in which, according to official results, the majority of the population of Karachay-Cherkessia voted against splitting the republic and, on 9 December 1992, the republic was recognized as the Karachay-Cherkess Republic.

 Politics

-The head of the government in Karachay-Cherkessia is the Head (until June 28, 2012, the official title was "President").
+The head of the government in Karachay-Cherkessia is the Head (until 28 June 2012, the official title was "President").
 Until February 2011, the President was Boris Ebzeyev, a former judge of the Constitutional Court of Russian Federation.
 Rashid Temrezov is currently the Head of the republic.

 Ethnic tension is a considerable problem in the republic.
 In May 1999, Karachay-Cherkessia conducted its first-ever free regional presidential election.
 When Vladimir Semyonov, a Karachay, won the election over Stanislav Derev, a Circassian, there were protests by supporters of Derev, with widespread allegations of fraud.
 A court ruling later upheld the election result, prompting thousands of Derev's supporters to march in protest, many advocating the partitioning of the republic.

 Although activity by separatists in the region pales compared to Chechnya and Dagestan, militant groups exist in Karachay-Cherkessia.
 A car bomb that killed two people in March 2001 was blamed on Chechen separatists.
 Muslim separatist groups have formed, and dozens of their members have been killed by the Russian authorities.

 In September 2007, the FSB killed ethnic Abazin Rustam Ionov ("Abu-Bakar"), head of the Karachaevo Jamaat (assembly), along with his wife.